Wolfgang Franz (mathematician): War work

-In the Second World War, he worked in the OKW/Chi, the cipher bureau of the High Command of the Wehrmacht.
+In the Second World War, he joined the OKW/Chi, the cipher bureau of the High Command of the Wehrmacht in 17 July 1940.
 He worked in Chi IVc with duties that included scientific decoding of enemy crypts, the development of code breaking methods and working on re-cyphering systems not solved by practical decoding.
 He had a staff of 48.
 From March 1941 he lived in Berlin-Zehlendorf and was released from teaching duties in Frankfurt.
 Franz first successfully solved Mexican and Greek codes and then the M-138-A Strip Cipher of the US Department of Foreign Affairs (named by the Germans as Am-10).
 An electronic machine called a clock tower was used.

 Post-war

 He experienced the end of the war in Helmstedt and returned to Frankfurt in 1945.
 In the summer semester of 1946, he began teaching at the Goethe University Frankfurt, immediately after their reopening.
 In 1949 he received the Chair of Mathematics (as successor to William Threlfall).
-He was Dean of the Faculty of Science from 1950–1951, 1963–1964, and from 1964 to 1965 rector and from 1965 to 1967 rector.
+He was Dean of the Faculty of Science from 1950 to 1951, 1963–1964, and from 1964 to 1965 rector and from 1965 to 1967 rector.
 Franz was also Chairman of the German Mathematical Society in 1967.
 From 1971 to 1973, Franz was Dean of the newly founded Department of Mathematics at Frankfurt.
 During this time, he supervised about twenty PhD theses and numerous habilitations, including those of Wolfgang Haken.
 Franz was promoted emeritus professor in 1974, but remained active in teaching and as a lecturer of the foundation of the studies.